CITY OF LONDON DISTILLERY & BAR

 We can cater for private events as well as romantic nights for two or getting together with friends and colleagues.

-We serve a selection of nuts, olives, and crisps, along with tasty deli platters of cured meats and cheeses.
+We have a selection of nuts, olives, and crisps along with tasty pizzas.

 BOOK YOUR TABLE ONLINE